cbarkr/blog/content/ctf/picoCTF/droids (0, 1, 2, 3, 4).md

 ## Problem
 ![[media/ctf/picoCTF/droids/description1.png]]
 ## Solution
 For this challenge, I thought I'd try out Android Studio's "Profile or debug APK" functionality.
-It turns out the APK was built with debugging enabled so all debug symbols were preserved.
+It turns out the APK was built with debugging enabled so all debug symbols were preserved (the same is not true for the remaining APKs).

 Taking a look at the strings, I noticed the following entry: